bigcommerce/dev-docs/docs/stencil-docs/page-builder/widget-ui-schema.md

 ```

 ## Array type
 Arrays allow for building collections of elements within the widget.
 Array elements live at the top level of the schema.
-Each element in the array can contain an entire schema internally.
+Each element in the array can contain an entire schema.

 Elements in the list have settings defined by the array’s schema, which you can build using tabs, sections, and settings.